Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Query-Only Adaptation

 \section{Query-Only Adaptation}

-Standard bi-encoder fine-tuning updates both the query ($E_q$) and document ($E_d$) encoders, but modifying $E_d$ requires costly re-embedding and index reconstruction (e.g., HNSW) over millions of documents, which is impractical in large-scale, multi-tenant systems.
-To eliminate this re-indexing cost while enabling rapid iteration, we propose \textbf{Query-Only Adaptation}, which freezes the document encoder and index for very fast deployment.
+Standard bi-encoder fine-tuning updates both the query ($E_q$) and document ($E_d$) encoders, but modifying $E_d$ requires costly re-embedding and index reconstruction (e.g. HNSW \cite{DBLP:journals/pami/MalkovY20}) over possibly millions of documents, which is impractical in large-scale multi-tenant systems.
+To avoid this cost, we propose and study \textbf{Query-Only Adaptation}, which fine-tunes only the query encoder while keeping the document encoder and the index frozen.